ReverseThatApp/ReverseThatApp.github.io/_posts/2026-09-09-8ksec-sekurebrowzer-flutter-ios-privacy-browser-challenge-v2.md

 var CLASS_FILTER_REGEX = null;          // e.g. /BrowserScreenState|StorageManager/

 // dump.dart's "offset" field is relative to _kDartIsolateSnapshotInstructions,
 // NOT relative to the App Mach-O image base directly.
-Confirmed this session
-// (Analysis/05_reflutter_symbol_reconstruction.md, "Confirmed dispatcher
+IDA address of
-// control flow"): IDA address of _processDataCommand (0x19f83c) == dump.dart
+// _processDataCommand (0x19f83c) == dump.dart
 // raw offset (0x190f7c) + this constant.
 This constant is specific to this
 // exact App binary build -- re-derive it (find
 // _kDartIsolateSnapshotInstructions in IDA/Ghidra on any other build) before